ritwikachowdhury/AnimatedGAN/README.md

 # AnimeGAN

-This repository contains my project I did in my Neural Networks & Applications course at IIT Kharagpur.\
+This repository contains the code for my project "Animated Image Creation using Generative Adversarial Networks"
-The developed GAN architecture is used to transoform real-world images into their animated variants

 ## Results